6 Flat Fee MLS Companies in Arkansas

 Will I save money with a flat fee MLS listing service?

 Though you will save money on commission fees, you may lose out in the long run.
-National Association of Realtors research shows that FSBO homes sold for around 23% less than homes sold by an agent.
-The median selling price for an FSBO was just over $300,000, while the median sale price of homes sold by an agent was just over $400,000.
+According to the National Association of Realtors, FSBO homes typically sell for about $380,000, while homes sold by agents reach a median of $435,000.

 While a flat fee MLS can be an effective tool, it’s important to remember that selling your home FSBO could result in less overall profit once it is said and done.